 Rubber bands are designed to do one thing: stretch.
 And if a rubber band is not being stretched, it is not being used what it is intended for.
 Christians are a lot like rubber bands, we are not being used if we are not being stretched.
 So throughout the discipleship, our goal is to stretch the comfort zone of every disciple.
-Emotionally, spiritually, mentally, and even physically, we aim to stretch the comfort zones of our disciples.
+Emotionally, spiritually, mentally, and even physically.
 Throughout the "stretching," we teach them practical and powerful truths in dynamic ways.

 The Three Requirements For True Discipleship

 I am not here to sell you on my method of discipleship.
 I do not believe my way is the way, I believe it is a way.
 An effective way, but nevertheless, just a way.
 What I want to do is share with you driving principles, a philosophy if you will.
 Regardless of whatever method you use to disciple someone, here are three things I believe you need to include if you want your discipleship to be effective:

 This point should be fairly obvious, but effective discipleship requires you to invest in the people you are teaching.
 Invest in their lives, teach them what you know.
 Invest in them by passing on your knowledge, share with them the events of your life and how you are using God's Word to respond to those things.
 And in the process, teach them how they should respond to certain things in their life through the love of God.
 I invest in my disciples by teaching them my philosophy, "Simply Love Jesus," which sets up biblically fundamental truths that they can use as a filter when navigating life.